 We will raise awareness of the programs and outreach services available in the community for those children, families, and individuals struggling in the shadows of addiction.

 The conference will provide the latest information, tools, and knowledge in the treatment field.
 Professionals from medicine, law, social work, and education will be joined by outstanding national experts and spokespersons in a full day of presentations and workshops.

-Join us for a free community event before the conference
+Join us for a free community event the night before the conference!

 *No registration needed for Community Event.

 Continuing Education Units